syke99/waggy/README.md

 based on the specific HTTP method that was used in the incoming request.
 Waggy also allows users to compile an entire server's worth of routes into a single WASM module and bypass setting up their routes via a modules.toml file if they so choose by handling mapping the route to the correct entry point (handler).
 But don't worry, you can also compile individual routes into their own WASM modules, too, so you can use the conventional modules.toml file for routing.

 </br>

-#### v0.3.0 improvements:
+#### v0.4.0 improvements:
-* **Logger**: Both WaggyHandlers and WaggyRouters can be instantiated with Loggers.
-You can choose between the default Logger, or create your own.
-Whenever using a WaggyRouter, WaggyHandlers will inherit the WaggyRouter's Logger, unless you use the provided `OverrideParentLogger()` function.
-* **File Server**: Since WAGI supports simply returning a file, Waggy provides a convenience method on WaggyHandlers for serving files to eliminate rewriting boilerplate code
+* **CGI vs WAGI**: The biggest improvement with the v0.4 release of Waggy is the ability to use Waggy to to be compiled to WASM files that can run in both WAGI and regular CGI environments.
+All you need to do is declare a variable like so `var CGIFlag FullCgi` in `main.go` and pass it into the functions to initialize both WaggyRouters and WaggyHandlers.
+Then whenever compiling your WASM file with TinyGo, simply provide an ldflags build flag like so `-ldflags "-X <path_to_main>.CGIFlag=<VALUE>"` where VALUE is set to 0 for WAGI and 1 for regular CGI

 How do I use Waggy?
 ====